 the LOSS also effects how much of the received signal you lose.

 Knowing the impedance of your antenna and the coax is important.

-A dipole is close to 75 Ohms. you can use cheap RG-59
+A dipole is actually close to 75 Ohms.
+SO, you can use cheap RG-59

 |Vertical antennas need a GOOD ground system, radials , etc